-(a) for every supplier or ultimate beneficial owner that is a natural person, his/her:

-- (i) full name (as shown on a national identity card or passport); - (ii) nationality: - (iii) place of residence and original domicile - (iv) employer details (if any) - (v) a complete and an accurate copy of a valid identity card or passport; copy should be certified - (b) for every supplier or ultimate beneficial owner of a supplier that is a corporate entity: - (i) its legal status and category of entity; - (ii) its full name: - (iii) its domicile or country of registration; - (iv) a description of its principal business activities; - (v) the address of its registered office and principal place of business (if different); - (vi) the KYC requirements of each legally authorised representative that is a natural person (in accordance with (a) above); - (vii) a copy of the instrument(s) authorising each of its legally authorised representatives; - (viii) the KYC requirements of each ultimate beneficial owner (in accordance with (a)above for natural persons and in accordance with this (b) for corporate entities); except for government entities and publicly listed companies for which such information is publicly available; - (ix) a copy of its constitutional documents; - (x) a copy of its valid commercial or professional licence or registration.
+- (a) for every supplier or ultimate beneficial owner that is a natural person, his/her: - (i) full name (as shown on a national identity card or passport); - (ii) nationality; - (iii) place of residence and original domicile - (iv) employer details (if any) - (v) a complete and an accurate copy of a valid identity card or passport; copy should be certified - (b) for every supplier or ultimate beneficial owner of a supplier that is a corporate entity: - (i) its legal status and category of entity; - (ii) its full name; - (iii) its domicile or country of registration; - (iv) a description of its principal business activities; - (v) the address of its registered office and principal place of business (if different); - (vi) the KYC requirements of each legally authorised representative that is a natural person (in accordance with (a) above); - (vii) a copy of the instrument(s) authorising each of its legally authorised representatives;

-(a)& (b) Main elements of Know-Your-Customer (KYC) process - ID, VR, and KYC together form the first key step in the Procedures and Controls and is to be conducted prior to the acceptance of any Al Etihad Gold client.
+a)& (b) Main elements of Know-Your-Customer (KYC) process - ID, VR, and KYC together form the first key step in the Procedures and Controls and is to be conducted prior to the acceptance of any Al Etihad Gold client.
 Following Applicant screening and background information checks, together with review of the applicants intended purpose of business, sources of funds and expected level of activity, an initial decision will be made with respect to the application status (acceptance, rejection, obtain more information).